digitalantfarm/Antity/memory-bank/progress.md

 - Functional interactivity

 ### Current Direction
-The project is now advancing to address the key limitations of the initial implementation:
+The project has successfully addressed the core limitations of the initial implementation:
-1. **Moving beyond randomness** to more sophisticated behaviors
+1. ✅ **Moved beyond randomness** with steering behaviors and position memory
-2. **Enhancing visual representation** with more animations and effects
+2. ✅ **Enhanced visual representation** with animations, effects, and state indicators
-3. **Optimizing performance** for larger entity populations
+3. ✅ **Optimized performance** with worker and object pooling
-4. **Expanding user interaction** with more control options
+4. ⏳ **Next focus: Expanding user interaction** with control panel and environmental elements

 ### Development Approach
 The implementation strategy prioritizes: